How to Clean Mould from Your Ceiling

 The most effective way of reducing humidity in your home is to improve the ventilation.
 Proper extractor fans in your bathroom and kitchen will remove moist are from cooking and bathing before it has a chance to escape into other rooms.
 Modern extractor fans such as The EnviroVent Cyclone 8 feature humidity sensors that automatically adjust airflow and power levels to reduce humidity even faster.

 If your home has mould growth in rooms with no obvious source of moisture, whole house ventilation may be more suitable.
-PIV (Positive Input Ventilation) works by drawing fresh air into your home to displace the stale humid air that causes condensation and mould.
+PIV (Positive Input Ventilation) works by drawing outdoor air into your home to displace the stale humid air that causes condensation and mould.
 These systems can be retrofitted into most properties and run efficiently to improve airflow.

-Professional help to stop mould permanently
+Professional help to stop mould

 EnviroVent offers a free home survey that will identify the sources of moisture that are causing mould in your home and can provide advice about the best way to deal with the problem.